geschnee/dh_project/DH-notizen.md

 wird Greg Rutkowski erwähnt um die Qualität zu steigern oder um Dark Fantasy zu bekommen

+Frage 1

+Do diffusion model users mention the top artists, such as "greg Rutkowski" and "trending on artstation" to increase the quality of the generated image or to get a specific style?

+Hypothesis: Diffusion model users mention the top artists mostly to increase the quality of the generated image.

+Do diffusion model users have a bias towards modern artists?
+Frage 2 Do diffusion model users have a bias towards modern art-styles?
+Frage 3

 -->
 Aussenwahrnehmung vs Communitywahrnehmung
 Top 100 Kuenstler in der echten Welt mit den Top aus dem Datensatz vergleichen